AppliedMechanics/AMrotor/docs/tutorial.rst

 ************************************

 .. note::  The following analysis method is not working with the previous "How to build a model?" example, since some
            components (eg. sensors, loads, ...) are missing in this minimal example.
+For further information check :ref:`Examples`.

-Generally, analysis methods are defined in the simulation-script and can be devided into two sub-blocks:
+           Generally, analysis methods
+           are defined in the simulation-script and can be devided into two sub-blocks:

            * Calculation code block